+Pushkar O.

-Pushkar O.I.
-Information systems and technologies.
-Summary of lectures. /O.I.
-Pushkar, K.S.
-Sibilyev. - Kharkiv: Publishing House of KhNUE, 2011. - 218 p.
-(English).
+P97 Information systems and technologies : textbook / O. Pushkar,K. Sibilyev. - Kh. : Publishing House of KhNUE, 2012. - 264 p.
+(English)

-Key aspects, connected with the modern development of information computer systems and technologies are considered.
-Basic elements of modern computers and peripherals are given.
+Key aspects connected with modern development of information computer systems and technologies are considered.
+Basic elements of modern computers and peripherals are presented.
 The structure and peculiarities of modern software are analyzed.
 The classification of modern operation systems is given.
-It is meant for preparation of qualified users, who know the structure and main principles of computers' work.

-It is recommended for students of preparatory direction "Tourism", "Business Administration", "Innovations management".
+It is recommended for students of specialities "Tourism", "Business Administration" and "Innovations Management".